GitHub / GitLab Pages to Netlify

 Why transfer site to Netlify

 Netlify provides a comparison of GitHub Pages and Netlify.
-GitLab Pages allows user choice of static site generator (Hugo, Jekyll, etc.), while GitHub Pages allows only Jekyll.
+GitLab Pages allows user choice of static site generator (Hugo, Jekyll, etc.).
+GitHub Pages can using GitHub Actions for Hugo.
 GitLab Pages private repos have a monthly runtime quota.
 Netlify has a monthly traffic quota on the free tier, and monthly build quota.
 For sites that are becoming very popular, GitHub Pages will simply want you to move elsewhere, while Netlify will have a paid plan to offer.
 This process may be too burdensome for those with limited IT or bandwidth resources, or simply the lack to time to learn how to do this.

 Build minute limits (such as on GitLab and Netlify) can legimately be worked around by building the site locally on your laptop and pushing the publish-ready HTML.